 Several years passed and things never seemed to get any better.
 In fact, Kate was starting to have regular panic attacks, though she didn’t connect them at the time to his abuse.
-She said her gut feeling was the things that were happening were very wrong, something her abuser tried to talk her out of.
+She knew the things that were happening were very wrong, though the abuser tried to convince her otherwise.

 “No one ever said something’s not right.”

 Her mom and her sisters didn’t care for him either, but Kate stayed—it was a mixture of love and fear that kept her with him.

 “I did love him, but I was also making minimum wage, and I had never been out on my own.
 I was with my ex since I was 18.
 Where am I going to go?
 What was I going to do?”

 Kate also has a daughter who was 13 years old at the time.
 Her son had passed away the year before she’d met the abuser, a fact that her boyfriend would also sometimes use as emotional fodder.

 “He’d say, ‘At least my son is alive.’”